Mary Portas: Books

 Portas' first book, Windows – the Art of Retail Display, was published in five languages by Thames & Hudson.

 Her second book, How to Shop with Mary, Queen of Shops, was published by BBC Books in 2007 to accompany the television series.
 The book was co-authored by Peter Cross, Josh Sims and Melanie Rickey.

 Her third book, Mary Portas, Shop Girl, a memoir, was published by Doubleday in 2015.

 Her fourth book, Work Like A Woman, was published in 2019 by Penguin.

 Her fifth book, Rebuild, was published in July 2021.

 Journalism

 Since 2005, Portas has written a weekly column Shop!, for the Daily Telegraph magazine, reviewing shops across the country.
 She started writing the column in 2005 and it was her critiquing of shops that was the inspiration for the BBC documentary and accompanying book.
 Each week, Portas reviews shops based on their location, shopability, service and website - awarding retailers marks out of 10.

 Between 2008 and 2010, Portas wrote a weekly column for consumer fashion magazine Grazia, offering career advice and mentoring.

-Television career

-Portas' programmes are shown in over 20 international territories, including on Australia's Lifestyle Channel.